siddharthkp/atom-import-cost/README.md

 &nbsp;

-Idea credits to the [wix team](https://github.com/wix/vscode-import-cost#import-cost-vscode-extension--) and thanks to [@pastelsky](https://github.com/pastelsky) for the API
+Idea credits to the [wix team](https://github.com/wix/vscode-import-cost#import-cost-vscode-extension--) and thanks to [@charlesbdudley](https://github.com/charlesbdudley) for integrating it!

 &nbsp;

 #### Install

 Search from `atom-import-cost` in Atom packages or run `apm install atom-import-cost` on your terminal.

-&nbsp;

-#### Known issues

-Please feel free to help out with these :)

-1. The size text doesn't always align perfectly (vertically)

-2. This packages uses the [cost-of-modules](https://cost-of-modules.herokuapp.com) api by [@pastelsky](https://github.com/pastelsky).
-It's hosted on a free heroku instance, might not always be able to support the traffic it gets :)

 &nbsp;